General Arts and Science - Liberal Studies Foundation

 The graduate has reliably demonstrated the ability to:

-4. examine and evaluate various aspects of our changing world to assist in developing a sense of personal and social responsibility as a citizen in society;
+4. examine local and global issues and challenges to further develop a sense of personal and social responsibility as a citizen of the world;

-5. assess the effect of personal decisions and actions on the environment;
+5. assess the effects of personal decisions on the communities and the environment to identify opportunities for positive change;

 Program Progression